All Episodes

 Just amazing.

-The Allied Times, I guess, breaking a story that our President participated in a decision to send arms to the Bosnians through, of all people, the Iranians.
+The Allied Times, I guess, breaking a story that our president participated in a decision to send arms to the Bosnians through of all people, the Iranians, sent arms to the Iranians in contradiction of his own policy and a U.S. government policy of not dealing with countries that are terrorist countries.

-You know, I could almost just dredge out an old program from years ago that I did, change, you know, within this wonderful modern day, or not wonderful, we have the ability to snip and clip with computers and just substitute the name Clinton for Reagan, and it would be about the same story.
+You know, I could almost just dredge out an old program from years ago that I did, change, you know, in this wonderful modern day, or not wonderful, we have the ability to snip and clip with computers and just substitute the name Clinton for Reagan, and it would be about the same story.

-Back then, the liberals, of course, were absolutely aghast, wanting to crucify Ronald Reagan for dealing with a country like Iran.
+Back then, the liberals, of course, were absolutely aghast wanting to crucify Ronald Reagan for dealing with a country like Iran.

 I remember that.